TakutoYoshikai/angie-sirius/README.md

 # angie-sirius
-this is a set of steganography programs.
+This is a set of steganography programs.
 It includes below

 * [lina](https://github.com/TakutoYoshikai/lina)